ekmett/cadenza/test/README.md

 `RuntimeTransitionTests` includes one Graal-specific compilation test.
 It requests synchronous compilation and verifies installed last-tier code before exercising BigInt promotion, a neutral result, and a guest exception, then checks recovery.
-Only this test is skipped on a nonoptimizing Truffle runtime; the portable semantic tests still run.
+The explicit compilation tests are skipped on a nonoptimizing Truffle runtime; the portable semantic tests still run.
 This provides targeted compiled-code coverage, not a claim that every regression test runs compiled.